 - Postpone registration as far as possible into the usage process: if you ask too early before you have established your value to a new customer, you will simply turn away the prospect.

 It is common for sites that violate these rules to discover that 1/3 or more of their "customer" registrations are bogus.
 Unless you believe that Donald Duck is a very frequent user of these sites.

-Qualitative studies have long shown that customer registration hurts usability and makes users turn away.
+Qualitative studies have long shown that demanding htat users register hurts usability and makes users turn away.
+(Offering guest checkout has long been a key guideline for e-commerce design.)
 But how much does it hurt?